qgis/qgis-docker/README.md

 ## Notes

 GeoPackages do not play well with multiple processes having gpkg files opened in `rw` mode.
 By default QGIS server processes lack write permission on `/io/data`.
-If you it required to let QGIS server write data to `/io/data` make sure that either you are using a process-safe datastore (i.e. a Postgres backend) or you are limiting horizontal one container only at the time.
+If it is required to let QGIS server write data to `/io/data` make sure that either you are using a process-safe datastore (i.e. a Postgres backend) or you are limiting horizontal scaling to one container only.
 QGIS server user can be customized via the `QGIS_USER` environment variable.